jupyter/jupyter.github.io/binder.md

 The Binder project offers an easy place to share computing environments to everyone.
 It allows users to specify custom environments and share them with a single link.
-Use-cases involve workshops, scientific workflows and streamline sharing among teams.
+Use cases involve workshops, scientific workflows and streamline sharing among teams.

-The Binder Project builds tools that reward best-practices in reproducible data science by utilizing community-developed standards for reproducibility.
-When repositories follow these best-practices and are hosted in an online repository, then Binder automatically builds a linkable environment anybody can access.
+The Binder Project builds tools that reward best practices in reproducible data science by utilizing community-developed standards for reproducibility.
+When repositories follow these best practices and are hosted in an online repository, then Binder automatically builds a linkable environment anybody can access.